 2. Have someone you can count on ready to call.
 In fact, have several, in case the one is busy.
 Someone who knows about the anxiety and can tell you you are okay, or even better–someone who can make you laugh.

-5. Interact with water.
+4. Interact with water.
 There is something about water that stops the energy of panic.
 Sometimes crying releases it (tears).
 However, consider taking a hot bath or shower for immediate relief.
-Also drinking hot soup or a hot drink (non-caffinated, please!) can help.
+Also drinking hot soup or a hot drink (non-caffeinated) can help.

 6. Give yourself a massage or have your loved one give you one.
 This really calms the nerves and calls our attention back out of the anxious mind and into the body.

 7. Forward bend.
 Like a fetal position, any forward bend in yoga counters anxiety.
-You can get in child’s position.
-See photo above.
+You can get in child’s position (see photo).

 8. Stare at yourself in the mirror.
 This is called tratak meditation.
 It helps build trust in yourself.
 Do this when you are calm to prevent anxiety and panic.